-Welcome to Thornton Dale C E Primary School
+Welcome to Thornton Dale C E Primary School.

 Our mission is to promote a safe, creative, dynamic community that nurtures and educates the whole child, providing the skills necessary to succeed in a changing society within the context of the living Christian faith.
+We don't force our students to learn a lot of rules and write a lot of projects, we even work with the best custom writing service partner.

 Message from the Headteacher